 QLDTraffic (also known as 131940) is Queensland's official source of traffic and travel information.
 This website helps you check traffic conditions and plan your journey before you drive.
 View the map to find out about current road conditions, roadworks or other alerts in the Gulf region and other parts of Queensland.

 We recommend that you use the RACQ Journey Planner when preparing for a driving trip to the Burke Shire.

 Get more tips from our Roads Information page.

 Road distances and travel times to Burketown

 - From Cairns (via Savannah Way) - 878km (allow 12 hours) - sections of single lane and unsealed road

 - From Townsville (via Julia Creek - Burke and Wills Roadhouse) - 1,250km - sealed with single lane sections (14 hours)

 - From Townsville (via Cloncurry - Burke and Wills Roadhouse - Gregory Downs) - 1,300km (16 hours)

 - From Cloncurry (via Burke Development Road) - 450km sealed road (allow 6 hours)

-- From Mount Isa (via Camooweal) unsealed sections - not recommended for caravans or conventional vehicles - 400km (allow 5 hours)
+- From Mount Isa (via Camooweal) mostly unsealed sections in the 257km stretch from Camooweal to Gregory - not recommended for caravans or conventional vehicles - 400km total (allow 5 hours)